soobinrho/soobinrho/README.md

 This is a $\LaTeX$ template based on the
 `North American GeoGebra Journal Template` and `Jupyter Lab`'s code cells preambles.
+You can insert `Jupyter Lab` style code blocks, as well as GitHub style inline codes like `this`.

 ## Life Goals